areuschel/MO-Education/README.md

 ### MANOVA: Multivariate Analysis Of Variance

 The first thing I wanted to try with my data was MANOVA.
 I created groups for comparison using school enrollment size (big v. small schools) and % of student population qualifying for Free and Reduced Lunches.
-These seemed like good starting points to check if there were major performance differences based on these variables that represent wealth and capacity of schools.
+These seemed like good starting points to check if there were major performance differences based on these variables that represent socioeconomic environment and size of schools.

 #### Checking MANOVA Assumptions: